This recipe is safe for Coumadin (warfarin) users.

 Preheat the oven to 400°F. Place a non-stick grill pan inside.

-While the oven is heating place the pineapple chunks onto wooden skewers.
+While the oven is heating ,place the pineapple chunks onto wooden skewers.
 Leave a slight gap between each pineapple chunk.

 When the pan is hot sprinkle the chopped mint over the pineapple.
-Spray the pan very lightly with grapeseed oil and place the kabobs in the grill pan.
+Spray the pan very lightly with olive oil and place the kabobs in the grill pan.
 Return the pan to the oven and cook for 5 minutes and turn.
 Turn every 5 minutes cooking for a total of 15 minutes.

 Serve with the sauce in small dishes on the side.

-Serving size = 4 ounces pineapple and sauce
+Serving size: 4 ounces pineapple and sauce

 Amount Per Serving